Develop Azure Functions using Visual Studio

 This enumeration specifies the type of logger used by the tests.

-Now create a new class in Functions.Tests project named TestFactory.cs and enter the following code:
+5. Create a class in Functions.Tests project named TestFactory.cs and add this code:

 using Microsoft.AspNetCore.Http;